DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 could read the postcards.
 However a recent [study][cnet] showed how few mail providers made use of even this basic protection.

-Of course even with mail servers using opportunistic encryption in there communication among each other, there was this glaring hole.
+Of course even with mail servers using opportunistic encryption in their communication among each other, there was this glaring hole.
 The receiving mail server had access to the complete communication.
 Interested parties could therefore learn the contents of a conversation by bribing or strong arming the